pblack/docs/content/faq/what-versions-of-jekyll-do-you-support.md

     weight: 6

 ---

 Forestry will use whatever version of Jekyll is specified in your Gemfile.

-If you don't specify a version, Forestry will use the default version used in GitHub Pages:   Currently **Jekyll 3.1.6**.
+If you don't specify a version, Forestry will use the default version used in GitHub Pages.